shymaagamal/GitOps-Driven-EKS-Deployment/README.md

 ## 🧩 Build Pipeline Issues & Solutions
 ### 💾 Disk Space Issue and Solution
-During the CI/CD process, Jenkins builds (especially Docker builds and scans) may consume significant disk space.
+During the CI process, Jenkins builds (especially Docker builds and scans) may consume significant disk space.

 Initially, the EC2 instance (t2.large with 8GB root volume) ran out of space, causing the pipeline to fail with the following error: